pascal-koop/pascal-koop/README.md

 - 🔭 I’m currently looking for a intership or entry level job.

-- 🌱 I’m currently learning  CSS3 and UI Design
+- 🌱 I’m currently learning  JavaScript and UI Design

 - ❓ Ask me about anything I try to help and feel free to contribute with tips for me